Countly/countly-sdk-documentation/react_native_bridged/next.md

   The duration of the custom trace will be automatically calculated upon ending.
 </p>
 <p>
-  Trace names should be non-zero length valid strings.
+  Trace names should be non-zero length valid strings, and custom metric values can only be numbers.
 Trying to start a custom trace with the already started name will have no effect.
 Trying to end a custom trace with already ended (or not yet started) name will have no effect.
 </p>
 <p>
   You may also cancel any custom trace you started using the